-Study strengthens concerns about long-term use of certain painkillersJuly 22nd, 2011 in Medications /
+Study strengthens concerns about long-term use of certain painkillersJuly 22, 2011 in Medicine & Health / Medications

 (Medical Xpress) -- Painkillers such as ibuprofen, naxopren and celecoxib provide needed relief for many patients who have chronic pain.
 But an ongoing source of contention is whether those drugs and others in their class known as nonsteroidal anti-inflammatory drugs, or NSAIDs, are linked to harmful health effects.

 Now a new study from the University of Florida raises the concern about potential risks to a higher degree than before, finding a doubling of deaths from heart attack, stroke and related events among people who have both hypertension and coronary artery disease and use the drugs long term.

 It does strengthen our practice recommendations, said lead author Dr. Anthony A. Bavry, an assistant professor of cardiovascular medicine in the UF College of Medicines department of medicine.

 Physicians already discourage the use of NSAIDs among the elderly and after heart attacks, on the basis of several studies showing that the drugs are linked with a higher risk of stroke and heart attack.

 But the UF researchers, including senior author Dr. Carl J. Pepine, a professor of cardiovascular medicine in the UF College of Medicine, advise patients to talk to their doctors before stopping use of prescribed treatments.